-Mr. Carpenter has maintained collaborative ties with industry, university and government researchers, including joint proposals with the University of Minnesota, colloquium presentations at Sandia Red Team workshops, involvement with InfraGard, and sponsoring graduate and undergraduate interns.
+Todd has maintained collaborative ties with industry, university and government researchers, including joint efforts with the academia, colloquium presentations, teaching security risk assessment, and sponsoring graduate and undergraduate interns.